 Relationships with other family members, like grandparents, are still valued, of course.
 But the nuclear family usually lives by itself.
 So, those extended family members may not be present on a day-to-day basis.
 And parents make the purchases and decisions for the household.

 Of course, even amongst two cultures that favour the nuclear family model, acceptance of different types of nuclear families can vary.
 For example, single parents are much more common in some countries than others.
 That includes some places that might surprise you, like Africa.
-And in some countries, families with same-sex parents are accepted and valued.

 Families Around the World: Three-Generation Families

 In other countries, however, it’s the norm to see households made up of extended families, with parents, children, grandparents, and sometimes aunts, uncles, and cousins sharing a home.

 Extended family households are most common in Asia, the Middle East, Central and South America and parts of Africa.
 For example, the 2015 World Family Map study found that at least 40% of children in these regions live in households that include adults other than their parents.

 Marriage Around the World